 The single most important enabler for any sales rep is a comprehensive view of the customer.
 It allows the sales reps to know the customer preferences and behaviors before pitching and customize their communication accordingly.
 It also allows the sales reps to track all interactions in a centralized manner and pass on the relevant data back the marketing teams.

 An enabled sales force has a complete view of its targets and other sales metrics and is also able to predict actual realizations based on sales funnel visibility.
+That's why it's important to select the best sales enablement software available.

 The following questions will help you assess how mature your organization is with regards to sales enablement.